ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

   </div>
 </div>

-As scenarios are added or changed, the records read will change.
+As scenarios are added or changed, the number of records read will change.
 Each time you start BBO you'll get the latest updates.

 And, you'll note that the light blue Data drop-down has changed, too.
 At the bottom you'll see the 'Bidding Scenarios' Url has been added to the list.